adoniramj/indecision_app/README.md

 # React indecision app

-This is React project is to learn the basic concencepts of React.
+This project is to learn the basic concepts of React.

 ## Prerequisites
 The following must be installed in your OS: